VidhurSavyasachin/ObjectReferenceModel/README.md

 # ObjectReferenceModel
-This is a mini project regarding association.Clients should note that it's an object reference model.
+This is a mini project regarding association.It's an object reference model created using types and reference parameters.